Particular/docs.particular.net/transports/index.md

  - samples/custom-transport
 ---

 NServiceBus is built on top of existing queuing technologies.
-In NServiceBus the choice of queuing technology is referred to as a "Transport".
+In NServiceBus, the choice of queuing technology is referred to as a "Transport".

 ## Types of transports